 A Pap smear, also called a Pap test or cervical smear, tests for abnormal cells in a woman’s cervix.
 Pap smears can also identify infections and inflammation of the vagina.
 They’re mainly used to screen for cervical cancer.

-For many decades, cervical cancer was the leading cause of cancer deaths for women in the United States.
+For many decades, cervical cancer was the of cancer deaths for women in the United States.
 The incidence of cervical cancer has declined by 60 percent since Pap tests became available in the 1950s.

 When cervical cancer is found early, there’s a far greater likelihood that it can be cured.
 Experts have established a schedule for when and how often women should have a Pap test.